 There were doubts about what kind of support Brazil would get from its usually tough fans during the Confederations Cup, but they threw themselves behind the team.
 Players said the support was key.

-Brazil's starting 11 in the World Cup will likely be the same that won the warm-up tournament last year, with 22-year-old Barcelona striker Neymar carrying most of the fans' hopes.
+Scolari picked 16 players who were in the Confederations Cup last year, and Brazil's starting 11 in the World Cup will likely be the same that won the warm-up tournament, with 22-year-old Barcelona striker Neymar carrying most of the fans' hopes.